 10.5.2.3 Additional BC3 blocking minimum requirement

+This additional requirement only applies for BS operating in the same geographical area as UTRA TDD.

 For the additional BC3 blocking requirement, the interfering signal is a 1,28 Mcps UTRA TDD signal as specified in 3GPP TS 37.104 [9], annex A.